TimoCodez/awesome-repos-and-resources/README.md

 - [Intigriti](https://www.intigriti.com/): Bug bounty programs and security services for companies.
 - [BugCrowd](https://www.bugcrowd.com/): Platform for cybersecurity professionals to find and report vulnerabilities.

+## Online Tools and Platforms for Cybersecurity

+- [Shodan](https://www.shodan.io/): A search engine for Internet-connected devices.
+It's an invaluable tool for network security professionals and cybersecurity researchers, helping to discover which of your devices are connected to the internet, where they are located, and who is using them.

 ## SQL Practice Sites
 - [SQLFiddle](http://sqlfiddle.com/): Interactive tool for experimenting with SQL queries.
 - [GetSQLPad](https://getsqlpad.com/): Collaborative environment for practicing SQL queries.